MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample3.md

 ![WEMLoad and SoWEMRenderer](images/tutorials/dataobjects/surfaces/WEMExample3_5.png "WEMLoad and SoWEMRenderer")

 You can see the WEM and interact with it in the viewer (zoom, move, and rotate).
-In the case the object does not rotate around its center, trigger the field *viewAll* of the `SoExaminerViewer`.
+In the case the object does not rotate around its center, trigger the field <field>viewAll</field> of the `SoExaminerViewer`.

 Add a `WEMBulgeEditor` and a `SoWEMBulgeEditor` to your network and connect them as seen below.